Getting Started Guide

 Hummus: Choose hummus with no added oils.

 We have provided a longer list of oil free brands in this help article.
+Check out this handy healthy grocery shopping video from Chef AJ.

 PLANT-BASED PANTRY ALTERNATIVES